la2050/archive/_projects/2016/sankofa-city.md

 project_impact: >-
   ["Arts establishments","Manufacturing activity","Minority- and women-owned
   firms"]
+project_proposal_impact:
+  - Arts establishments
+  - Manufacturing activity
+  - Minority- and women-owned firms
+project_proposal_description: >-
+  The advent of new urban-based technologies means that the future form of Los Angeles will be unlike anything one can now imagine.
+For example, how might self-driving vehicles and augmented reality be used to change our relationship to the city - to even change the city itself?
+We will conduct a series of collaborative workshops with artists, students, technical experts, and local Leimert Park residents, to create vivid scenarios of the possibilities to share with the public and spark debate.
+project_areas:
+  - South LA
 project_proposal_best_place: >-
   The future of LA depends on collaboration.
 “Sankofa City” proves that large research universities, nonprofits, and local communities can work together to